farithadnan/n8n-mcp-client/README.md

 Before diving into the technical details, we recommend checking out our documentation:

-[Project Guide](./docs/project-guide.md) - High-level overview of the project, implementation status, and key findings [API Documentation](./docs/api-documentation.md) - Detailed documentation of all functions and classes
+- [Project Guide](./docs/project-guide.md) - High-level overview of the project, implementation status, and key findings

-## Technologies Used
-This project utilizes several modern technologies and tools:

-- **Python 3.11+** - Main programming language
-- **uv** - Ultra-fast Python package installer and resolver
+- [API Documentation](./docs/api-documentation.md) - Detailed documentation of all functions and classes
-- **Docker** - Containerization platform for consistent development and deployment
-- **VS Code Dev Containers** - Isolated development environment
-- **pyTelegramBotAPI** - Python library for Telegram bot integration
-- **aiohttp** - Asynchronous HTTP client/server framework
-- **Model Context Protocol (MCP)** - Protocol for AI model context management

 ## Prerequisites